Best Media Streamers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best media streamers you can buy in 2020.

-It's often the case that smart TVs don't cover all the apps.
-Very few do.
-A media streamer will put that right without having to spend big.
-It's a media streamer's job to make sure that they're stacked with services.
-With more competition in the market than ever, prices are low, standards are high and any gaps in their app offerings could be a killer weaknesses.
+Few smart TVs cover all the apps and a media streamer will put that right without you having to spend big.
+It's a media streamer's raison d'etre to make sure that they're stacked with services.
+With more competition in the market than ever, prices are low, standards are high and any gaps in their app offerings could be a killer weakness.

-TV streaming devices are pretty much foolproof.
+TV streaming devices are pretty much foolproof too.
 All you do is plug them into your flatscreen, connect them wirelessly to your home wi-fi network and get watching.
-Despite the ease of use, there is quite some difference in how much they cost.
-More advanced models that offer 4K, HDR and voice controls will cost more, but there are plenty of simple streaming sticks for those on a tight budget too.
+Despite their ease of use, though, there is quite some difference in how much they cost.
+More advanced models that offer 4K, HDR and voice controls will charge more, but there are plenty of simple streaming sticks for those on tight budgets too.

-You should also check which services each device offers, especially as original content that's only available on certain platforms becomes more common.
-So whether you want to use Apple's library or Google's, watch the latest Netflix or Amazon Prime Video TV show, independent films on MUBI, or live sport courtesy of Now TV, our round-up of the best media streamers has got you covered.
+You should also check which services each device offers, especially as exclusive, original TV shows and films are all the rage.
+So whether you want to use Apple's library or Google's, watch the latest Netflix, Disney Plus or Amazon Prime Video TV show, independent films on MUBI, or live sport courtesy of Now TV, our round-up of the best media streamers has got you covered.

 Amazon's streaming stick offers unbeatable value: just £49/$49 gets you 4K streaming, support for multiple HDR formats, all with the Alexa voice-activated personal assistant.
 Amazon Prime Video comes as standard (of course), alongside Netflix, the terrestrial catch-up services (BBC iPlayer, ITV Hub, All 4 and My5), and the bonus of music services Spotify, Deezer and Tidal.
 The one omission is Now TV, but if you can live without it, this is the best streamer available right now.